someobserver/recurgence/explanations/w/wisdom/index.md

 ## Properties

-Wisdom exhibits several key characteristics that distinguish it from other forms of intelligence:

 - **<big>Forecast Sensitivity</big>**
 Wisdom anticipates the implications of current patterns, sensing when systems are approaching their adaptive limits.
-It operates through what RFT calls the "semantic forecast operator"—the capacity to project how current structures will evolve and where they might break down.
+Its operation is its capacity to project how current structures will evolve and where they might break down.

 - **<big>Depth Regulation</big>**
-Rather than pursuing maximum depth or complexity, wisdom calibrates recursive expansion to what the system can sustainably maintain.
-It knows when to go deeper and when to step back, preventing the pathological amplification that destroys coherence.
+Rather than pursuing maximum depth or complexity, wisdom calibrates generative expansion to what the system can sustainably maintain.
+It knows when to go deeper and when to step back, preventing pathological amplification that drowns coherence.

 - **<big>Provisional Coherence</big>**
 Wisdom maintains strong enough structure to be effective while remaining flexible enough to adapt.
-It creates what mathematicians call "provisional coherence"—stable patterns that can reorganize when circumstances change.
+It creates *provisional coherence*—stable patterns that can reorganize when circumstances change.

 - **<big>Emergent Regulation</big>**
 Wisdom arises spontaneously from the interaction of other fields rather than being imposed from outside.
-It's the system's own intelligence about its own limits, emerging naturally when coherence, experience, and humility reach critical thresholds.
+It's the system's own internal intelligence about its own limits, **emerging naturally when coherence, experience, and humility all reach critical thresholds**.

 - **<big>Humility Prerequisite</big>**
 Mathematically, wisdom cannot emerge without proper calibration of the humility operator.
-Systems that become convinced of their own perfection lose the capacity for the self-regulation that wisdom requires.
+Systems that become convinced of their own perfection automatically lose the capacity for the self-regulation that wisdom requires.

 ## Examples in Practice

 Wisdom manifests across every scale where complex systems must navigate their own growth:

 - **<big>Scientific paradigms</big>**
-The most enduring scientific frameworks build in mechanisms for their own revision.
+The most enduring scientific frameworks build in mechanisms for their own refinement.
 Newton's mechanics included the mathematical tools that would eventually reveal its own limits, enabling the transition to relativity rather than fighting it.

 - **<big>Institutional design</big>**
 Constitutional democracies embed amendment processes that allow fundamental change without revolution.
 Markets create feedback mechanisms that prevent any single actor from becoming too dominant.
-These systems anticipate their own need for evolution.
+These systems anticipate their own need for development and adaptation.

 - **<big>Personal development</big>**
 Mature individuals recognize when their current strategies are no longer serving them.
 They can let go of identities, relationships, or career paths that once worked but have become limiting, even when the transition is uncomfortable.